unChaz/sci-fi-5e/docs/tekcasting/tek_skills.md

 #### Rituals

 Certain tek skills have a special tag: ritual.
 Such a tek skill can be cast following the normal rules for Tekcasting, or the tek skill can be cast as a ritual.
-The ritual version of a tek skill takes 10 minutes longer to cast than normal.
+The ritual version of a tek skill takes 10 minutes longer to cast than normal, as it requires you to hook your tekcaster up to a static external power source such as a power grid or generator.
 It also doesn't expend a tek skill slot, which means the ritual version of a tek skill can't be cast at a higher level.

 To cast a tek skill as a ritual, a tekcaster must have a feature that grants the ability to do so.
 The priest and the morph, for example, have such a feature.
 The caster must also have the tek skill prepared or on his or her list of tek skills known, unless the character's ritual feature specifies otherwise, as the Arcanist's does.